Preserving pollinators, protecting our food

 - We employ local and non-profit extraction services instead of insecticides when bee colonies need to be relocated to safer locations.

-- We eliminated the use of herbicides containing glyphosate, known to be harmful to honeybees, in the landscaping at our Sacramento County buildings.
+- We eliminated the use of herbicides containing glyphosate in the landscaping at our Sacramento County buildings.
 We regularly evaluates available weed control alternatives in our Integrated Vegetation Management program and we work to minimize the use of herbicides throughout our system.